 Quilts in this category should be predominantly appliquéd (more than 50%) with any appliqué technique.
 Quilts may be based on traditional style patterns and sets, or they may be derived from fundamental changes to established patterns and sets.
 This category is divided into "large" and "small" sub-categories.
 See sized definitions below.

-Combined Piecing and Appliqué
+Balanced Piecing and Appliqué

 Quilts that are a balanced combination of both piecing and appliqué.
 Quilts in this category may be any size within the rules except miniature.